 Section III will introduce students to the history of print culture.
 It consists of Chapter 5, which will trace how the history of the contemporary world is intimately connected with the growth of print.

 Students will know how printing made possible the spread of information and ideas, debates and discussions, advertising and propaganda, and a variety of new forms of literature.

-We hope students have found this information on “NCERT Class 10 History Syllabus” useful for their studies.
-Keep learning and stay tuned for further updates on CBSE Exam.
-Download BYJU’S App and subscribe to YouTube Channel to access interactive Maths and Science videos.
+We hope students have found this information on the “NCERT Class 10 History Syllabus” useful for their studies.
+Keep learning and stay tuned for further updates on the CBSE Exam.
+Download BYJU’S – The Learning App and subscribe to the YouTube channel to access interactive Maths and Science videos.